 - Always use heading tags in the correct order (H2, followed by H3, followed by H4, etc).
 Don't skip around (H2, followed by H4, etc)

-- When possible, use your main keyword in the first H2 in your post.
+- When possible, use your main keyword concept (or a variable) or a primary “people also ask question” in the first H2 in your post.
 This helps the search engine crawlers more easily index your post appropriately.

 - Headings should be simple.
 Avoid using long sentences as headings.